American Furniture Icon: The Grandfather Clock

 Canterbury American Made Grandfather Clock

-The gracious Canterbury grandfather clock is a great addition to a foyer where common entry furniture won’t work.
+The gracious Canterbury Grandfather Clock is a great addition to a foyer where common entry furniture won’t work.

 As much as we love traditional grandfather clocks gracing a chair-railed foyer as above, we have to temper that love with a word of caution: please regulate the incoming air!
 Destructive outside temps and humidity can easily damage a solid wood grandfather clock (as it does any solid wood furniture) with cracks and swelling.
 A vestibule is your simplest solution to the problem.